ingowald/optix7course/README.md

 Rendering to files is nice and well, but *probably* you want to eventually do some online rendering; so this example moves the previous raygen example into a 3D viewer window (created and run using GLFW).
-For now this viewer just displays the rendered images (i.e.,, nothing changes from frame to frame); I'm going to add some user interaction after Siggraph is over.
+For now this viewer just displays the rendered images, with no user interaction.

 ![Same Raygen example, in GLFL Window (Linux)](./example03_inGLFWindow/ex03-linux.png)
 ![Same Raygen example, in GLFL Window (Windows)](./example03_inGLFWindow/ex03-windows.png)